khoitran2603/Personal-DA-PBI-Transactions/README.md

 - Average spend per purchase dropped from $71 → $47, meaning more small, everyday transactions replaced fewer large ones.
 - Net position peaked at +$852 in Feb before dipping to –$55 in Aug.

-👉 Temporary family-related events explain the overspending spikes.
+👉 Temporary family-related events explain the spikes in overspending.
 Outside of these, spending followed smaller but more frequent habits (groceries, convenience food, subscriptions).

 ## Spending Structure